LeftySolara/DailyProgrammer/195 [All] 2015 Prep Work/README.md

 [[2015-01-02] Challenge #195 [All] 2015 Prep Work](http://www.reddit.com/r/dailyprogrammer/comments/2r4wal/20150102_challenge_195_all_2015_prep_work/)

+##Note
+The "tool" I made for this challenge is the entirety of my [library repo](https://github.com/leftysolara/Library).
+The code in here is just what I started with during the brainstorming process.

 #2015 Prep Work:

 As we enter a new year it is a good time to get organized and be ready.
 One thing I have noticed as you use this subreddit and finish challenges you repeat lots of code in solutions.
 This is true in the area of reading in data.